 What’s Better, A Balloon Note Or Stepped Payments?

-BALLOON NOTE- A promissory note made part of a purchase agreement, such as a mortgage, that includes a lump-sum payment.
-This is the final payment, and pays the remaining money owed, so it is larger than a typical monthly payment.
+BALLOON NOTE- A promissory note made part of a Purchase and Sale Agreement, such as a mortgage, that includes a lump-sum payment known as a balloon payment.
+This is the final payment, and pays the remaining money owed, so it is noticeably larger than a typical monthly payment.

-STEPPED PAYMENTS- Financial payments that increase gradually over time.
+STEPPED PAYMENTS- Financial payments that increase gradually over time, based on a predetermined formula agreed upon by the buyer and seller.
 They are also part of a financial document that includes a promissory note.

 A basic example of a balloon note could involve an asset being sold for $100,000 at 5% interest with a $20,000 down payment.
 The seller wants all their money within ten years.
 The buyer needs smaller monthly payments.